 You then hold the duster over the surface you want to dust, and press the handles slowly to start releasing the flour in it.

-It is useful when using a paper stencil on the top of a cake.
+It is useful when using a decorative paper stencil on the top of a cake or loaf of bread.

 A similar item, a flour dredger, is designed to release a heavier coating of flour.